ptdolan/CirQuestDSV/README.md

 File names:
  1. All input file names must end in "Q20.txt" or "Q20threshold.txt"!
  	This makes sure that overwriting does not occur when output files and input files are in the same directory.

- 2. Each input file requires specific naming for grouping and plotting features. these will also be parsed for data table annotation.
+ 2. Each input file requires specific naming for grouping and plotting features. these will also be parsed for data table annotation. e.g.: "~/pathto/myData/MouseA_plusTreatment_1-Q20.txt"

- 		e.g.: "~/pathto/myData/MouseA_plusTreatment_1-Q20.txt"

  3. For grouped passages:

- 	Files in directory must be labeled "MYHEADERTEXT_1-Q20.txt","HEADERTEXT_2-Q20.txt","HEADERTEXT_3-Q20.txt", those that do not match criteria are excluded from trajectory plots.
+ 	In order for files to be grouped correctly in the plotting and analysis steps, files in directory must be labeled "MYHEADERTEXT_1-Q20.txt","HEADERTEXT_2-Q20.txt","HEADERTEXT_3-Q20.txt", those that do not match criteria are excluded from trajectory plots.
 Including MYHEADERTEXT is optional but useful for labeling if no header needed, "1-Q20.txt","2-Q20.txt","3-Q20.txt" is sufficient for grouping.

 Current usage instructions: